IHTSDO/concrete-values-rf2-conversion/README.md

 ```
 java -jar target/CdConversion.jar -s ~/code/reporting-engine/script-engine/releases/SnomedCT_InternationalRF2_PRODUCTION_20200731T120000Z.zip -d ~/tmp/delta_MAIN_export_20200930.zip
 ```
+Note that a -o flag can be optionally specified to make the process only output modified axioms.
+Otherwise the entire delta (including additional changes for concrete values) will be output.

 3. Convert an extension release, based on a previous international release